inaciose/z80asm/rc2014sdcard/README.md

 - fgetsize HH                                 handleid
 - fgetname HH                                 handleid

-Commands to add in C api (not in rom):
+Commands to add in C api (not in rom, this info will be moved to the ztgsdcapi readme):
 - bool 	isDir () const (can be constructed with fexist output)
 - bool 	isFile () const (can be constructed with fexist output)
 - int 	write (const char *str)